Radiah223/Exploring-Affordances-of-Gen-AI-Models/README.md

 Model used: GPT 3.5<br>

-## Phase 1: Assessing LLM reasoning for HTML websites using small-scale experimentation
+## Phase 1: Assessing LLM reasoning for UI elements in HTML websites using small-scale experimentation